-In the immediate aftermath of the Cotton Bowl victory, Burrow indicated that he would make a decision about his future within a couple weeks as he weighed options as a graduate transfer.
-Now, it’s important to note that he didn’t need to rush to a conclusion, and he always reserved the right to compete in spring practices, evaluate where he stood and then make a choice since he doesn’t graduate until the end of the semester.
+In the immediate aftermath of the Cotton Bowl victory, Burrow indicated that he would make a decision about his future within a few weeks as he weighed options as a graduate transfer.
+Now it’s important to note that he didn’t need to rush to a conclusion, and he always reserved the right to compete in spring practices, evaluate where he stood and then make a choice because he doesn’t graduate until the end of the semester.
 But Burrow suggested he was leaning toward staying at the end of last season, and he had to expect then that Haskins would be the favorite for the job.
 Maybe Burrow just bet on himself to beat him out in a head-to-head matchup, maybe he has no problem sticking around as a backup at a program that has shown how important it is to have talent in reserve at that key position.
 Maybe Burrow just realized he didn’t need to announce his intentions in January.
 But no matter what his motivations were or are, it’s significant that he’s on campus now.

 No. 2: Joe Burrow is more than capable of leading the Ohio State offense.

 The ability, intelligence and experience that made Burrow an asset behind J.T.
 Barrett in the past are all still there.
 He’s more than capable of leading Ohio State’s power-spread offense and potentially taking the program back to the College Football Playoff.
 He can move well enough to operate the run game, he has an arm that can deliver passes to the right spots on time and he’s always been considered someone who can make the right decisions.
 The Buckeyes should be in great shape with either quarterback taking over for Barrett — and if it can keep both, that would be even better for Meyer.

 No. 3.
 Urban Meyer still is referencing how difficult the backup decision was last year.